-On the Financial Times "300 List" for top financial advisors in 2018 and 2019, Beaumont Financial Partners oversees more than $2.11 billion in assets.
+On the Financial Times "300 List" for the top financial advisors in 2018, 2019 and 2020, Beaumont Financial Partners oversees billions in client assets.
 Offering wealth management, family office and tax preparation services, the Needham, Massachusetts firm primarily serves affluent individuals and families, small businesses and select institutions.
 Its team of financial advisors features certified financial planners (CFPs), certified public accountants (CPAs), certified divorce financial analysts (CDFAs) and more qualified professionals.

 Beaumont Financial Partners Background

 Beaumont Financial Partners has been providing financial services since 1999.
-Managing owners of the firm include Thomas J. Cahill; David M. Haviland, via H & Co Financial Services, Inc.; and Lawrence A. Fiore.
-Haviland also serves as owner and president of H & Co Financial Services, Inc.
+Managing owners of the firm include Thomas J. Cahill, Lawrence A. Fiore, Philip Dubuque, James Oates and Richard Burnes, Jr. All of these men still work at Beaumont.

 In 2009, the firm established a separate division called Beaumont Capital Management to deliver investment advisory services through a series of rules-based strategies utilizing long-only exchange-traded funds (ETFs).

 Beaumont Financial Partners Client Types and Minimum Account Sizes

 Beaumont Financial Partners works with numerous types of clients including:

 - Individuals and families

 The firm doesn't publish its minimum asset requirements, but does note that accounts may be combined for families to help them meet any account size requirements.

 Services Offered by Beaumont Financial Partners